infiniflow/ragflow/docs/references/http_api_reference.md

   The name of the embedding model to use.
 For example: `"BAAI/bge-zh-v1.5"`

 - `"permission"`: (*Body parameter*), `string`
   Specifies who can access the dataset to create.
-You can set it only to `"me"` for now.
+Available options:
+  - `"me"`: (Default) Only you can manage the dataset.
+  - `"team"`: All team members can manage the dataset.

 - `"chunk_method"`: (*Body parameter*), `enum<string>`
   The chunking method of the dataset to create.
 Available options: